hultenvp/solis-sensor/README.md

 # Control Beta Test

 This repo includes a beta version of device control using the same API as the SolisCloud app.
 This opeartes slighty differently depending on your HMI firmware version.
-This should be detected automatically:
+This should be detected automatically.

+Please report any issues via https://github.com/fboundy/solis-sensor/issues

 ## Version 4A00 and Earlier